-The Bengali calendar turned anew on April 15th marking the beginning of the year 1420.
-But a rising tide of violent confrontations and political bickering makes it seem like the country is slipping back to the year 1420, in the Gregorian calendar.
+The Bengali calendar turned anew on April 15, marking the beginning of the year 1420.
+But a rising tide of violent confrontations and political bickering makes it seem like the country is slipping back to the year 1420, on the Gregorian calendar.

-“There is no place in this country for atheists,” was one of the friendlier refrains that a supporter of the organisers, Hefazet Islami, a Sunni Muslim outfit from the country’s second largest city, Chittagong, told me.
+“There is no place in this country for atheists,” was one of the friendlier refrains that a supporter of the organizers, Hefazet Islami, a Sunni Muslim outfit from the country’s second-largest city, Chittagong, told me.

-The largest opposition party, the Bangladesh Nationalist Party (BNP), had supported what organisers called the “long march”, to protest against the ruling government that describes itself as secularist.
+The largest opposition party, the Bangladesh Nationalist Party (BNP), had supported what organizers called the “long march,” to protest against the ruling government that describes itself as secular.

-The “long march” then arose in response to something far more public than blogging in this land short of computers or literacy.
-The bloggers had been responsible for mobilising an unprecedented movement of young Bangla protesters called Shabagh.
-Last month, an Islamist war criminal was given life behind bars for brutal killings, rape and torture of civilians during the country’s independence struggle of 1971, to break free of a religiously defined state of Pakistan.
+The “long march” then arose in response to something far more public than blogging in this land so short of computers or literacy.
+The bloggers had been responsible for mobilizing an unprecedented movement of young Bangladeshi protesters called, Shabagh.
+Last month, an Islamist war criminal was given life behind bars for brutal killings, rape, and torture of civilians during the country’s independence struggle of 1971, to break free of a religiously defined state of Pakistan.

 This leaves governance acutely susceptible to mob rule.
-As an election approaches, the fear of the government that it may lose power means that they have to placate anybody who can get a large number on the streets.
-The opposition now see Islam as a fine banner under which to march against its supposed enemies; bloggers “victimising the people”.
+As an election approaches, the fear that the government may lose power means that they have to placate anybody who can get a large number on the streets.
+The opposition now sees Islam as a fine banner under which to march against its supposed enemies: bloggers “victimizing the people.”

 This relentless pursuit of power leaves enormous leverage for political Islam to take hold.
-Much like in Indonesia minority Islamic groups, such as the Ahmadhiyas have also faced the wrath of hard-line Sunni groups.
-Liberals were shocked after the Hefazet Islami march, because it had demanded the banning of men and women mixing freely in public.
-Few women were at the protest; one woman a journalist reporting on the march was assaulted.
-As a supporter of hard-line Islamist party Jamaat-e-Islami summed up his attitude to women, “I want an honest wife who wants to wear the burka”.
+Much like Indonesia's minority Islamic groups, such as the Ahmadhiyas, have also faced the wrath of hard-line Sunni groups.
+Liberals were shocked after the Hefazet Islami march because it had demanded the banning of men and women mixing freely in public.
+Few women were at the protest; one woman, a journalist reporting on the march, was assaulted.
+As a supporter of hard-line Islamist party, Jamaat-e-Islami summed up his attitude to women: “I want an honest wife who wants to wear the burka.”

 (Photos by Joseph Allchin)